Early College Academy

 - Test Scores: College Readiness-Students must "test into" college level coursework via the ACT or MCC Accuplacer exam (You can use scores from both exams to meet individual requirements:

-- English Requirement: 18 or better on the ACT or Accuplacer score testing you into English 101
+- English Requirement: 18 or better on the ACT or Accuplacer score testing you into "English 101"

 - Reading Requirement: 18 or better on the ACT or Accuplacer score testing you into "No reading required" or "Read 100 Recommended"

-- Note-Students can also use Dual Credit Math from UCM to meet this requirement (students must earn C's or better in both semesters of the Dual Credit course and must send official transcripts to MCC to have it count).
+- Students can also use Dual Credit Math from UCM to meet this requirement (students must earn C's or better in both semesters of the Dual Credit course and must send official transcripts to MCC to have it count).

-- Additionally, if seats are available after all test scores are submitted and all full qualifiers have been invited to the program, LPS will invite students who meet all requirements except Math to participate in the program if they agree to take Math at the high school and understand they will not be able to take Math or Science classes at the college until they can earn a qualifying Math score.
+- Additionally, during the application process, LPS may invite students who meet all requirements except the Math exam to participate in the program under a "Math Exception" if they agree to take Math at the high school and understand they will not be able to take Math or Science classes at the college.
+These limitations remain in effect until the student can earn a qualifying Math score or meet the requirement with a Dual Credit/AP Score.

 - Completion of the LPS Early College Application (it is a google form - there is no obligation to participate if you apply)